tkoz0/y-cruncher/validation-files/i7-920/README.md

 Below is a list of computations performed on this machine:

 Computation 1: "e - 20200120-235640.txt"
-- e: 100B digits, ~23 hours
+- e: 100B digits, ~23 hours (on 2020-01-20)
-- This computation ran smoothly without interruption and finished sooner than I was expecting
+- This computation ran smoothly without interruption and finished sooner than I was expecting.

 Computation 2:
 - e: 300B digits
 - Started on 2020-01-21
+- Since the previous computation went smoothly, I decided to compute e again, but to as much precision as disk space will allow.